-Drinks that do not count for hydration for your body
+Drinks that do not count as water hydration

 - Sodas and soft drinks.
 These manufactured products are mostly water but they have a very high sugar or chemical sweeteners content and artificial flavorings that are harmful to your health so enjoy them, infrequently.
 Diet sodas should be avoided completely.